MakeSchool-Tutorials/Makestagram-Swift-V2/P4-Setup-Xcode-Project/content.md

 Time for some coding!
 Setting up the Xcode project for Makestagram would take a decent amount of time.
 We would need to add the Facebook and ParseSDKs and add a bunch of other system frameworks that these SDKs need.

 Instead of going through these steps now, we will start with a template project that has all the required libraries set up.
 That way we can start coding right away.
-Once you have completed the entire *Makestagram* tutorial, you will have access to a separate tutorial that will teach you how to set up your Xcode project that uses Facebook and Parse from scratch.
+Once you have completed the entire *Makestagram* tutorial, you will have access to a separate tutorial that will teach you how to set up an Xcode project that uses Facebook and Parse from scratch.

 But there is a catch!
 In order to save all this time, we are using a tool called _CocoaPods_.
 This will take care of all the third party libraries we rely on.
 As for the system libraries, we have already included them.

 > [action]
 Get started by downloading our [Starter Project](https://github.com/MakeSchool/Makestagram-Swift2/archive/xcode7_starter_project.zip).
 Once the download completes, unzip the project.
-Copy the project to a folder where you typically store your coding projects.
+Copy the project to the folder where you typically store your coding projects.

 #What Is a Dependency Manager?